krisvijay0506/Data-Management-and-Governance/README.md

 #### ✅ Supported Asset Types:
 - **Cloud Storage Buckets** – for files like CSV, Parquet, JSON, etc.
 <img width="950" alt="image" src="https://github.com/user-attachments/assets/4ef9b234-2c3c-4f51-8071-8199436cda55" />
+### 🗑️ Deleting a Lake in Dataplex

+To delete a lake, you must follow the proper hierarchy.
+Dataplex enforces dependency rules, so you need to clean up in reverse order:

+#### 🧹 Deletion Workflow:

+1. **Detach Assets**
+   Begin by detaching any Cloud Storage or BigQuery assets from their respective zones.

+2. **Delete Zones**
+   Once assets are detached, delete each zone within the lake (both raw and curated).

+3. **Delete the Lake**
+   After all zones are removed, you can safely delete the lake itself.

+> 🔐 **Note:** Make sure you have the required IAM permissions (like `dataplex.admin`) to perform these operations.